You Are Finally Done!

 Calluses may have formed inside the mouth where the metal brackets once rested and rubbed against the skin.
 These calluses are not felt when wearing braces in Vancouver, but they become pretty noticeable once the braces are removed.
 In time, these callouses will disappear.

 When wearing braces, patients sometimes have to change how they eat certain foods to accommodate their dental appliances.
 Once the braces are removed, it can feel strange learning to eat foods again.
 Certain foods that were once on the forbidden list because of their potential to damage braces are now fair game.

 Working around braces to brush and floss teeth is a real challenge.
 Once braces are removed, it becomes a far more straightforward process to keep the teeth and gums clean.

 After having braces removed, the surface of the teeth where the brackets and adhesive were applied may be sensitive.
-Since some pressure and polishing is involved in removing braces from the teeth, the teeth may be tender for a few days afterwards.
+Since some pressure and polishing are involved in removing braces from the teeth, the teeth may be tender for a few days afterward.

 My Braces are Off!
 What Now?
 Wear a Retainer!

 Once braces have been removed, retainers are an absolute necessity to ensure the teeth remain in their new and desired position.
 Wearing a retainer is an essential component of follow-up care.
 Failure to use the retainer will result in the regression of the teeth to their original position in the mouth, thus ruining the effects of the orthodontic treatment entirely.

 A retainer also helps with settling, a common problem that occurs when braces are removed.
 Regular retainer wearing helps to keep any teeth shifting to an absolute minimum.